Search Results for

 The test method may be either an instance or a static method.

-Test methods targeting .Net 4.0 or higher may be marked as async and NUnit will wait for the method to complete before recording the result and moving on to the next test.
-Async test methods must return Task if no value is returned, or Task<T> if a value of type T is returned.
+Test methods may be async; NUnit waits for the method to complete before recording the result.
+Async test methods must return Task or Task<T>.

-If the programmer marks a test method that does not have the correct signature it will be considered as not runnable.
+If a test method does not have a valid signature, it is treated as not runnable.

 {